Snesmocha/libsoundio_with_asio/README.md

   - windows only (cause who the fuck uses asio for linux or osx)
 - fixed the wasapi compilation bug

+## plans

+- rewrite build system in xmake
+- add .bat and .sh build scripts to simplify life
+- make it finally compile...

 # libsoundio